sapphiredev/plugins/packages/scheduled-tasks/UPGRADING-v9-v10.md

 ### Error payload types

 The error listeners previously only returned the name of the task when an error was emitted, but now the event will provide the associated Piece.

+## BullMQ v5

+The BullMQ dependency is being updated to v5 from v3.
+If you depend on the internal BullMQ client in any way, check out their releases for breaking changes.

+### Required `tasks` client property

+The `tasks` property for options relating to this plugin are now required.
+They were previously optional which was an oversight, as a connection string is always needed.